cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/lifecycle.rst

 Scaling Flowlets
 ................
-You can query and set the number of instances executing a given Flowlet by using the ``instances`` parameter with HTTP GET and PUT methods::
+You can query and set the number of instances executing a given flowlet by using the ``instances`` parameter with HTTP GET and PUT methods::

   GET <base-url>/namespaces/<namespace>/apps/<app-id>/flows/<flow-id>/flowlets/<flowlet-id>/instances